roock/hpilo-exporter/README.md

 # HP iLO Metrics Exporter

 Blackbox likes exporter used to exports HP Server Integrated Lights Out (iLO) states to Prometheus.
+This version is modified for Python3.

+The password is given by an environment variable ilo_password = getenv('ILO', 'ILO environment variable missing') You can set ILO in /etc/environment like this: export ILO='xxx'

 ### Gauges